| Contributions Returned Before the Due Date

 for distributing IRA funds differ, depending on whether you are the IRA owner or the

+beneficiary of a decedent's IRA.
 Distributions not eligible for rollover.
 Amounts that must be distributed (required distributions) during a particular

-If you are the owner of a traditional IRA, you must start receiving
+year are not eligible for rollover treatment.
+IRA Owners If you are the owner of a traditional IRA, you must start receiving

 distributions from your IRA by April 1 of the year following the year in which you

 reach age 70½.
 April 1 of the year following the year in which you reach age 701/2 is referred to as the required beginning date.
+Distributions by the required beginning date.
+You must receive at least a minimum amount for each year starting with the

 year you reach age 70½ (your 701/2 year).
 If you do not (or